 The paths between the pools get a trickier as you go further up.
 By the last pool there’s just a few pieces of wood and a rope to help you haul yourself up!

 There is a toilet right next to the ticket office which costs five pesos.
-While there are free toilets closer to the pools, these paid ones are by far the nicest and worth paying for on the way in/out.
+While there are free toilets closer to the pools, these paid ones are much nicer and worth paying for.

 There are small vendors selling food and drink just outside the site.
 We were stuffed from breakfast and didn’t actually eat anything during our visit.
 Although we can’t recommend anything specific, the food consisted of typical Mexican snacks (tacos, quesadillas, gorditas… etc.).
 The prices were aimed at locals not tourists and so looked very reasonable.

 We really enjoyed our visit, the pools are absolutely beautiful.
 While I’m sure many people would be able to stay the full day, we were there for around two hours before heading back to Taxco.
 This gave us enough time to paddle in the waters, explore all six pools, and enjoy the stunning views.

 We visited on a Friday, yet despite it being a weekday, there were still a fair few people there with us.
 To avoid the crowds, go on a weekday and get there as early as possible as it was definitely getting busier as the day wore on.
 The weekends are by far the busiest times, when local Mexicans go to cool off with their families after the working week.

 We found out about the pools completely by chance, and I don’t think they are widely known about by international visitors.
 When we went, there was just us and a group of four young guys, everyone else was Mexican.
 It was really nice to see something that was being enjoyed by locals and wasn’t overrun by tourists.

 What to pack